 Developed & Conducted by the Division of Pharmacy Professional Development, School of Pharmacy, University of Wisconsin-Madison.

-Excipient selection for immediate and controlled release dosage forms
+Excipient Selection: Criteria for choosing appropriate excipients for immediate and controlled release forms.

 This course is part of the Drug Product Development Certificate.
 It fulfills one elective.
 Take the course ‘as-is’ or as part of the certificate.